 But whilst the cotton and woven scraps can often be used to make many things, the jersey scraps that you end up with after cutting out your pattern are often too small to use for anything else.
 So here we have a possible use for those scraps!

-So I was hooked on the idea of making a rag rug of my own.
+I was hooked on the idea of making a rag rug of my own.

 - Hessian for the backing fabric (I cut quite a small doormat sized piece from mine and hemmed it with a sewing machine, but you could hand hem it or leave it rough, though the edges do fray)

-- Some old jersey clothes (T-shirts, leggings, sweatshirts)
+- Some old jersey clothes (T-shirts, leggings, sweatshirts) or scraps.

 - A pair of sharp scissors and a wooden block to make the ‘clips’ of rags all the same length